metabase/metabase/docs/administration-guide.md

-# Administration Guide
+#Administration Guide
+---
-It is assumed you've already installed a copy of Metabase.
-If you need help doing that, check out our [Installation Guide](installation-guide.md)
+If you haven't already installed a copy of Metabase, you'll need to do so.
+If you need help doing that, check out our [Installation Guide](installation-guide.md).

-## Managing databases
+##Managing Databases
+---

-To see a list of all databases click on "Databases"
+To see a list of all databases click on "Databases".

-### Adding a database connection
+##Adding a Database Connection

-Click on "add database".
-you can currently add databases of types
+Click on "Add database".
+You can currently add the following types of databases:

+* Amazon RDS
 * H2
+* MONGODB
 * MySQL
 * Postgres

-for each you'll need the approriate connection information.

-### SSL
-when you first add a database, we'll try to connect with and without ssl. if ssl is possible, we'll mark it as an ssl connection as a first choice. you can change this after addition

-### Deleting databases
-you can delete a database by either clicking "Remove this database" under "connection details" or hovering over the database row in the list and clicking on the red "Delete" button.
-Be extra careful when doing this because it's not reversible and all saved questions and dashboard cards based on this database will be deleted.

-### metadata syncing
-after a database is connected and the connection is validated, we'll get all the table and column schema information. we'll also do this on a nightly basis
-To sync manually, click on a database in this list, click on "connection details" and click syn

-### database analysis
-we'll try to guess your field types based on name we'll also pull out a sample of each table and look for urls, json encoded strings, etc if we get it wrong you can edit it later

-## Setting up email
-Once you've connected to a database, the next thing you should do is set up email.
-Email is used to reset passwords, onboarding new users and notifying you when something happens.

-### Setting it up

-* set up an smtp server
-* if you use google apps, credentials will be from X
-* if you use SES, credentials from X
-* if you use mandrill, you can get crendentials from X
-* SSL is preferred here
-* if your email service has a whitelist of email addresses that are allowed to send email, make sure to set the "Sender of system notifications" setting to a whitelisted email address

-## Metadata editing
-a full description of the metadata Metabase understands and takes advantage of can be found in our [Metadata Guide](metadata-guide.md)

-### Tables

-* add description to let people know what the table contains and how it can be used
-* descriptions will be displayed in the data model reference
-* control visibility by hiding
-* once you've hidden a field, you should give us the reason

-### Fields

-* if metabase got the field type wrong, you should update it here.
-* adding a description allows users to understand what the field contains
-* a description is especially useful when the fields have values that are abbreviations or encoded in some way
-* descriptions will be displayed in the data model reference

-## Managing user accounts

-* if you click on "people" you can see a list of all user accounts on this system
-* you can add accounts by clicking "Add person" and telling Metabase their name and email
-* once you have added them, they will get an email and a link where they can set their password
-* to make a user an admin click on "grant admin"
-* to remove admin priveledges click on "revoke admin"
-* to delete an account, click on "remove".
-Note that this will mark the account as inactive and prevent it being used in the future but not actually delete the user's cards or dashboards.

-## Backing up Metabase Application data

-### If you're using the embedded database
+For each type of database, you'll need the appropriate connection information.
+For help finding your database type's connection information, check out our [Installation Guide](installation-guide.md).

+##SSL

+Metabase automatically tries to connect to databases with and without SSL.
+If it is possible to connect to your database with a SSL connection, Metabase will mark an SSL connection as the default for your database.
+If you'd like, you can change this setting later.

+###Database Analysis

+When connecting with your database, we try to decipher the field types in your table based on their name.
+We also take a sample of each table to look for URL's, json, encoded strings, etc.  If we classify a field wrong, you can always edit it later.

+###Metadata Syncing

+Metabase automatically syncs the table and column information from your database every night.

+To sync manually:

+1. Click on your database.
+2. Click on "Connection Details"
+3. Select "Sync"

+###Deleting Databases

+You can delete a database from Metabase by either clicking "Remove this Database" under "Connection Details".
+You can also delete it by hovering over the database row in the list and clicking on the red "Delete" button.

+**Caution: Deleting a database is irreversible!
+All saved questions and dashboard cards based on the database will be deleted too.**

+##Setting up Email

+---

+Once you connect your database to Metabase, you'll want to configure your email settings.
+Metabase uses email to reset passwords, onboard new users, and notify you when something happens.

+###Configuring your Email Account

+* Set up an smtp server
+* If you use Google Apps, you can find your credentials...
+* If you use SES, your credentials are located
+* If you use Mandrill, your credentials are...
+* SSL is preferred because it is more secure and gives your account exta security and protection from threats.
+* If your email service has a whitelist of email addresses that are allowed to send email, be sure to add the "Sender of System Notifications" setting to a whitelisted email address to ensure you receive all messages from Metabase.

+##Metadata Editing

+---
+*For an in-depth description of Metabase's understanding of metadata and how it uses it, check out our [Metadata Guide](metadata-guide.md)*

+###What is metadata?
+**Metadata** is data about other data.
+It's data that tells you about the data found in your database.
+###Tables

+* Add descriptions to tables to let people know type of data a table contains and how it can be used.
+* Descriptions are displayed in the data model reference.
+* You can control visibility of metadata by hiding it.
+* If you hide a field, give Metabase a reason so it understands why a field is not being included.

+###Fields

+* If Metabase misclassified the type of a field, you can update it here.
+* Add a description to a field, so users know what data it contains.
+* Descriptions are extra helpful when fields have values that are abbreviated or coded in a particular format.
+* Descriptions are displayed in the data model reference.

+##Managing User Accounts
+---

+Click **People** from [Where do they click from] to see a list of all user accounts in your organization.

+* To add a new user account, click **Add Person** and enter their name and email address.

+* New users will receive an email welcoming them to Metabase and a link to configure their password.
+* To delete a user's account, click **Remove**.
+Deleting an account will mark it as inactive and prevent it from being used in the future - but it won't delete the user's cards or dashboards.

+* To make an existing user an administrator, click **Grant Admin**
+* To remove administrator privileges from a user, select **Revoke Admin**

+##Backing up Metabase Application Data
+---
+###If you're using an Embedded Database
 Find the file "metabase.db.h2.db".
-If your system is inactive, you can just make a copy directly.
-If it's active, you should shut down the Metabase process and make a backup copy of this file and restart the server.
+If your system is inactive, you can make a copy directly.
+If your system is active, shut down the Metabase process and make a backup copy of the file.
+Then, restart the server.

-### If you're using RDS for the application database
+###If you're using Amazon RDS for the Database Application
-Turn on automated RDS backups <find screenshots>
+Turn on automated RDS backups.

-### If you're using a self managed PostgreSQL or MySQL database
+###If you're using a self-managed PostgreSQL or MySQL database
-back it up as you would any other PostgreSQL or MySQL database
+Back up your database as you would to any other PostgreSQL or MySQL database.

-## Settings
-### Base url
+##Settings
+---
+###Base URL
-This is used in emails to allow users to click on a url to their specific instance.
-You should include the protocol (http vs https) and make sure that it is reachable.
+The **base URL** is used in emails to allow users to click to their specific instance.
+Include the protocol (http vs https) to make sure it is reachable.

-### Connection Timezone
+###Connection Timezone
+The **connection timezone** sets the default time zone for displaying times.
+The timezone is used when doing date breakouts.

-This is used when doing date breakouts, and will set the default timezone for displaying all times.
-It does not change the timezone of any underlying data, however, if the underlying times don't have a timezone attached to them, this timezone is used.
+Setting the default timezone will not change the timezone of any data in your database.
+If the underlying times in your database aren't assigned to a timezone, Metabase will use the connection timezone as the default timezone.

-### Name used for the instance
+###Name used for the Instance
-If you want to give the instance a name (often the name of your company), you should set it here.
+If you want to name an instance, you can do so under settings.
+Many teams use the name of their company, but the choice is yours!